In Minnesota, theft charges are taken seriously, and the penalties for a conviction can be harsh.

 What Is the Penalty for Theft in Minnesota?

-The penalty for theft and potential sentence will depend on whether the State charges you with a misdemeanor or felony.
+The punishment for theft and potential sentence will depend on whether the State charges you with a misdemeanor or felony.

 Misdemeanor and Gross Misdemeanor Theft